AutoNFS: Automatic Neural Feature Selection: Experiments

 \section{Experiments}

-To evaluate the effectiveness of \ours{}, we conducted extensive experiments across multiple datasets and compared our approach against state-of-the-art feature selection methods.
-Our evaluation focused on two key aspects: (1) performance on classification and regression tasks, and (2) application to high-dimensional metagenomic datasets.
-Additionally, we analyzed the computational efficiency of our method compared to existing approaches.
+To evaluate the effectiveness of \ours{}, we conducted extensive experiments across multiple datasets (standard OpenML data and high-dimensional metagenomic datasets) and compared our approach with state-of-the-art FS methods, \Cref{sec:bench,sub:metagenomics}.
+We verify the performance of the model and inspect the importance of selected attributes.
+Furthermore, we analyze the computational efficiency of our method compared to existing approaches, \Cref{sec:time} and the influence of the parameter $\lambda$ on the behavior of the algorithm, \Cref{app:lambda}.
+We also provide further insight into the interpretability of the selected features in the example of MNIST, which can be found in \Cref{app:mnist}.